fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_meta.attachment.md

 ## Overview
 :::module
-  Provides a unified attachment facility, to attach any data to any object.
+  Provides a unified attachment facility, to attach data to any object.

 :::